iwasz/oledgui/README.md

 * Glossary :
   * container widget : layout, group & window.
   * composite widget : widgets returned by special factory methods which was designed to compose few other widgets in a container (for instance a text widget with buttons to scroll the contents up and down.)
+* No height in a layer 1 widgets gets you 0.
+No width - the same.